Here's where Colorado’s GOP candidates for governor stand on health care

 “I think it’s an utter disgrace that literally every Republican that’s currently in Congress campaigned on repealing the ‘unaffordable’ care act and now that they have the opportunity to do it they’re wimping out,” said Victor Mitchell, an entrepreneur and the only GOP candidate so far to have previously served in the legislature.

-A day later, those Republicans, including Colorado GOP U.S. Sen. Cory Gardner, voted in the afternoon to begin debate on a health care bill— but many didn’t even know how the bill might look.
-Arizona Sen. John McCain, who flew to D.C. for the vote after being diagnosed with brain cancer, acknowledged the Senate had crafted its bills “behind closed doors.”
+A day later those Republicans, including Colorado GOP U.S. Sen. Cory Gardner, voted in the afternoon to begin debate on a health care bill with many not even knowing how a bill might look.
+Arizona GOP Sen. John McCain, who flew to D.C. for the vote after being diagnosed with brain cancer, acknowledged the Senate had crafted its bills “behind closed doors.”
+Later, the Senate voted on a plan to replace Obamacare with Gardner supporting it, but it fell through.

 “We seem to control all the things necessary to make some important decisions on an extremely important topic and we can’t even get a vote to have a vote,” said a frustrated George Brauchler on the eve of the Senate debate.
 “Just disappointing.”